tomtimusprime/homework-3-password-generator/README.md

+About this application:
+I created this with the user in mind, especially regarding handling different exceptions that might arise (i.e. character length being too short or too long.
+What happens if a number isn't entered, etc.).
+I also wanted to make good use of functions and to make the code more reusable.
+It's overall a pretty simple little application, simply start by clicking the generate password button and follow the prompts that will drop down.
+After a few simple questions, a secure password with the specified length and character types that the user wants included will be displayed on the page.

 # 03 JavaScript: Password Generator

 Create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.